 Prescriptive analytics is relatively complex to administer, and most companies are not yet using them in their daily course of business.
 When used correctly, they can have a large impact on how businesses make decisions, and on the company’s bottom line.
 Larger companies are successfully using prescriptive analytics to optimise production, scheduling and inventory in the supply chain to make sure that are delivering the right products at the right time and optimising the customer experience.
 To make the most of Prescriptive analytics tools, ensure there is a way to see what action is being recommended and why as common sense may need to be applied.

-Inside Info works with both the leading Qlik and Microsoft BI platforms to deliver these capabilities to clients.
+Inside Info works with both the leading Qlik BI platform to deliver these capabilities to clients.
 Working hand in hand, all three categories of analytics play a part in providing guidance and the intelligence to optimise business performance, as one feeds the other.
 The more descriptive data you have at your disposal the better, as it provides a richer foundation to feed automation and forecasts.